priyanshuttxy/Olist_etl_pipeline/README.md

-Olist E-commerce Analytics Pipeline
+# Olist E-commerce Analytics Pipeline

-An end-to-end SQL-driven data warehousing and analytics pipeline built using the Olist public e-commerce dataset.
+An end-to-end **SQL-driven data warehousing and analytics pipeline** built using the Olist public e-commerce dataset.
-This project simulates how real companies ingest, clean, transform, and analyze daily transactional data for business decision-making.
+This project demonstrates how real companies ingest, clean, transform, and analyze incremental transactional data for business insights.

+---

-Project Overview
+## Project Overview

 This pipeline is designed to:

-Ingest daily incremental Olist data via API

-Store data in a PostgreSQL raw layer

-Clean and structure data into a clean layer

-Transform it into a business-ready star schema

-Connect the business layer to Power BI dashboards for analytics

-The goal is to demonstrate practical SQL, ETL design, and BI integration similar to real-world analytics systems.

-Layers Explained
-1. Raw Layer

-Stores the original API data exactly as received.

-Used for traceability and incremental ingestion.

-2. Clean Layer

-Cleans and standardizes data:

-Handles missing values

-Fixes data types

-Establishes relationships across tables

-3. Business Layer

-Structured into a star schema for analytics.

-Calculates important business metrics:

-Sales performance

-Customer behavior

-Order and delivery KPIs

-Key Features

-Incremental ETL pipeline

-SQL-based transformations in PostgreSQL

-Star schema data warehouse design

-Power BI dashboards for visualization

-Realistic workflow used in analytics and data engineering roles

-Tools & Technologies

-Python – API ingestion and automation

-PostgreSQL (PgAdmin) – Data storage and SQL transformations

-SQL – Data cleaning and modeling

-Power BI – Analytics and dashboard creation

-Example Analytics Use Cases

-Analyze daily revenue trends

-Track customer purchase behavior

-Measure delivery performance and delays

-Identify top-performing products and sellers

-Learning Outcomes

-Through this project, I practiced:

-Building industry-style ETL pipelines

-Structuring and optimizing SQL data models

-Designing analytics-ready star schema

-Delivering insights through interactive BI dashboards
+- Ingest **daily incremental Olist data via API**
+- Store data in a **PostgreSQL raw layer**
+- Clean and structure data into a **clean layer**
+- Transform it into a **business-ready star schema**
+- Connect the business layer to **Power BI dashboards** for analytics

+The objective is to showcase **practical SQL, ETL design, and BI integration** in an industry-style workflow.

+--

+---

+## Data Layers

+### **Raw Layer**
+Stores the original API data exactly as received for traceability and incremental loading.

+### **Clean Layer**
+Standardizes and prepares data by handling missing values, correcting data types, and establishing relationships.

+### **Business Layer**
+Transforms cleaned data into a **star-schema warehouse** and calculates key business metrics for analysis.

+---

+## Key Features

+- Incremental ETL pipeline
+- SQL-based data cleaning and transformations
+- Star-schema warehouse modeling
+- Power BI dashboard integration
+- Industry-style analytics workflow

+---

+## Tools & Technologies

+- **Python** – API ingestion and automation
+- **PostgreSQL (PgAdmin)** – Data storage and SQL transformations
+- **SQL** – Data modeling and cleaning
+- **Power BI** – Business intelligence dashboards

+---

+## Example Analytics Use Cases

+- Revenue and sales trend analysis
+- Customer segmentation and behavior insights
+- Delivery and logistics performance tracking
+- Product and seller performance analysis

+---

+## Learning Outcomes

+- Designed and implemented a full ETL pipeline
+- Practiced advanced SQL transformations
+- Built an analytics-ready star schema
+- Delivered business insights through Power BI